GinesOrtiz/rakuten/readme.md

 test
 - All tests are Integration tests using `Cypress` because the logic of each component its not complex or with a ton of cases where unit testing will come more handy
+- Instead of going for a fully typed app, on my experience, using something light as `prop-types` its more than enough

 ## Extra explanation
 The app is using the context to store the collections requested so when you go back to the home, all the information is